z-maria-cloud/gachabits-api/README.md

 I wrapped this file inside a simple API so that it's easier to use.

-## Installation
+## Dependencies

 This project must be run inside a Python virtual environment.
+To create the development environment:

 ```
 python3 -m venv env
 . env/bin/activate
-pip install Flask
+pip install -r requirements.txt
 ```

 ## Starting the server

 Enter the Python virtual environment with `. env/bin/activate`.

-Run `flask --app gachabits run -p 3000` to start the server (**this command must be used for testing purposes only**).
-This command starts the server on port 3000.
+Run `flask --app gachabits run -p 3000` to start the server (**this command must be used for testing purposes only; in a production environment, make sure to use a WSGI server**).

+The above command starts the server on port 3000.

 ## Using the API